 Upon exposure to Botulinum neurotoxin (BoNT), the toxin enters the body and migrates to motor neurons, internalizes and delivers a protease which inactivates nerve function leading to flaccid paralysis and, in serious cases, death.
 Once the toxin is inside neurons, antitoxins become ineffective and no therapy exists beyond palliative care.
 The protease can persist within neurons for many months resulting in long term paralysis.
-While this is a desirable trait for therapeutic applications, BoNT persistence is problematic when the exposures are accidental or malicious.
-The Department of Infectious Disease and Global Health is developing biomolecular antidotes for botulism that enter motor neurons and neutralize the toxin protease.
-Toxin neutralization is effected by VHH-base agents which neutralize the BoNT protease within neurons.
-Ideally, our goal is to combine toxin neutralization with accelerated destruction of the protease.
-If successful, similar treatments may become possible for diseases caused by some other intracellular pathogens.
+While this is a desirable trait for therapeutic applications, BoNT persistence is problematic when the exposure is accidental or malicious.
+The Department of Infectious Disease and Global Health is developing biomolecular antidotes for botulism that enter motor neurons and promote the rapid destruction of the intoxicating protease.
+The antidote strategy has been successfully tested in neuronal cells, and if successful, similar treatments may become possible for diseases caused by some other intracellular pathogens.

 - Shoemaker CB, Oyler GA.
 2013.
 Persistence of botulinum neurotoxin inactivation of nerve function.
 Curr Top Microbiol Immunol.364:179-96.
 PMCID: PMC3528263.

 - Krautz-Peterson, Oyler GA, Feng H, Shoemaker CB.
 2012.
 Retargeting Clostridium difficile toxin B to neuronal cells as a potential vehicle for cytosolic delivery of therapeutic biomolecules to treat botulism.
 J. Toxicol.
 2012:760142.